postlund/pyatv/docs/internals/internals.md

 77 files left unchanged.
 ```

-Code formatting is checked by `tox`, so it's not possible to check in code if it doesn't comply with black.
+Code formatting is checked by `chickn`, so it's not possible to check in code if it doesn't comply with black.

 ## Documentation